Dont Drive Distracted Awareness Campaign

 - When behind the wheel, job #1 is driving.

-Every day 8 people die and 1,161 people are injured due to distracted driving.
+Everyday 9 people die nationwide due to distracted driving.
 Distracted driving is not limited to cell phone use, but other distractions may include eating, drinking beverages, reading, applying make-up, pets on your lap, interacting with other people in the vehicle, adjusting the radio, along with many others.
 We have all seen these activities.

 The Central Yavapai Metropolitan Planning Organization (CYMPO), law enforcement agencies of Yavapai County, Arizona Department of Transportation (ADOT), Cable One, and Arizona’s Hometown Radio Group have partnered in a public service campaign to reduce fatalities and serious injuries on all public roads in Yavapai County, due to distracted driving

-The public service campaign will begin with Distracted Driving and later in the campaign focus on Impaired Driving, Speeding, and Aggressive Driving.
-The campaign will include media, marketing, and outreach to the public about the dangers of distracted driving.
+The public service campaign will include media, marketing, and outreach to the public about the dangers of distracted driving.

 Aggressive Driving Awareness